ABlairJamieson/biotsavart/README.md

 Simple code to calculate the magnetic field in Hyper-Kamkokande.

+To build the code you will need root, but otherwise just type:
+"""
+> make
+"""

 Biotsavart calculation classes include:
 - WireElement --  to represent a step along a wire
 - typedef std::vector< WireElement > Wire -- to represent a wire